Scott Rechler, Co-Chairman

 CEO / CoFounder of the Centre for Social Innovation.
 Tonya is a Global Ashoka Fellow, where she has been recognized for building shared spaces and networks for social innovators designed to foster cooperation.
 Tonya is the founding cochair of the Ontario Nonprofit Network and has been active within the Ontario Social Economy Roundtable and the Social Enterprise Council of Canada.
 Previous to CSI, Tonya was the founding Partnership Director of the Canadian Partnership for Children's Health and Environment, a legislative framework to manage chemicals and the banning of BPA in baby bottles.

-Former co-CEO of Spears, Leeds, and Kellogg, a stock trading clearinghouse purchased by Goldman Sachs in 2000 for $6.5 billion.
-Gary is an active philanthropist and operates a private family foundation.
-He is a long time board member of Earthwatch.
-He is also a part owner of the Tampa Bay Rays baseball team.
+Former Co-CEO of Spear, Leeds & Kellogg, a diversified securities firm, which merged with Goldman Sachs in 2000.
+Gary is an active philanthropist who serves on numerous charitable boards and makes grants through his private family foundation.
+He is a part owner of the Tampa Bay Rays Baseball Team.

 Frank Raffaele aka “Turtle”

 Founder/CEO of the social enterprise COFFEED.
 A social enterprise, COFFEED is a growing New York City-based café, specialty coffee, and catering company.
 COFFEED has become CSI NYC's goto vendor for coffee and catering over the past year.
 COFFEED operates the concession at Long Island City Landing and recently opened their first Manhattan location at the Foundling Hospital headquarters, located at 6th Avenue and 17th Street.